 - A thank-you note or card should be sent separately from the honorarium.

-- Do not ask the clergy what fee they “charge” for funerals; an honorarium generally is $150–300, in consideration of the hours spent with the family and performing the service.
-(A smaller amount is often given to the soloist, choir director, and/or musician, especially if he or she is not a close personal friend.)
+- A smaller amount is often given to the soloist, choir director, and/or musician, especially if he or she is not a close personal friend.

 Memorial Service (celebration of life)

 A memorial service is similar to a funeral, but the body is not present.
-While in the past only the most formal and solemn funerals were appropriate, today it is more common and acceptable to hold a “celebration of life” to remember your loved one.
+In the past only the most formal and solemn funerals were appropriate, today it is more common and acceptable to hold a “celebration of life” to remember your loved one.

 If the deceased did not preplan, you will have many decisions to make; see Funeral.